Putin’s endgame in Ukraine – and why it won’t finish there

 Having been at war there since 2014 after seizing Crimea and joining proxy forces in the eastern Donbas provinces, Putin should have known better.

 Ukrainians remember Crimea.
-They have harnessed the knowledge that Moscow’s “fraternal” love for the mythical homeland of the Rus people translated into genocide in the 1930s, with the deaths of more than three million and up to seven million Ukrainians during the Holodomor, the deliberate mass starvation of Ukrainians by the Soviet Union while Ukraine’s history, langauge and arts were also purged.
+They have harnessed the knowledge that Moscow’s “fraternal” love for the mythical homeland of the Rus people translated into genocide in the 1930s, with the deaths of more than three million and up to seven million Ukrainians during the Holodomor, the deliberate mass starvation of Ukrainians by the Soviet Union, while Ukraine’s history, language and arts were also purged.

 Kyiv’s military structures may have been woefully unprepared to defend the nation at the start of 2022, but its people were not.